-A change in a student's enrollment status may be imposed due to disciplinary action.
-To the extent permitted by law, parents may be notified if a student is suspended, required to withdraw, or expelled.
+A change in the enrollment status of a student may be imposed as a result of disciplinary action.
+To the extent permitted by law, if a student is suspended, required to withdraw, or expelled, parents may be notified.
 It should be noted that less severe instances of disciplinary or academic action will rarely result in the notification of parents or guardians.